 Before the 2020 charge given to the Committee on Diversity and Community, a charge to critically and more fully engage Williams’ institutional histories with regard to race and equity, in particular, a number of individuals, groups, offices, and units had undertaken some critical historical work.
 On this page, we seek to collect together resources you can follow to learn more about many of these earlier projects.

 The Williams Way: Reckoning with Our Silenced Narratives

 In the fall of 2020, Williams’ Committee on Diversity and Community was charged with comprehensively engaging with Williams’ histories and to imagine and craft practices of communally accountable institutional memory that reflect the complexity and diversity of the College’s histories.
 Examining difficult moments of history has the potential for professional opportunism.
 This project seeks to disavow these harmful practices; instead, we are putting this call out to preserve narratives that have been disproportionately and purposefully undocumented.

 Committee on Diversity and Community, 2020-2021 Final Report

-In this linked PDF, we share our final report which summarizes the work the Committee undertook as part of the 2020-2021 charge.
+In this linked Word document, we share our final report which summarizes the work the Committee undertook as part of the 2020-2021 charge.
 It also lays out our recommendations for Williams moving forward and provides resources on how some other institutions of higher education have been navigating questions around institutional histories.